How To Become a Better You: 9 Ideas To Consider

 8) Adjust Your Expectations

-Be realistic with what is possible.
+Be realistic about what is possible.
 This is not about stifling your thinking or dreams.
 But we do have to consider what is actually possible.

 Everyone loves to say that anything is possible.
 And I do believe that for the most part.